andrewtrandev/T2A1/README.md

 The hardware used to host Gumtree would be web/data servers using nginx as the web server software.
 The web server software would allow for HTTP requests for content from clients to be handled and addressed.
 Gumtree also makes use of content delivery networks (Amazon CloudFront) and cloud hosting (Google Cloud hosting) which require a distributed network of servers.
-The servers for Amazon CloudFront and Google Cloud hosting are geographically distance.
+The servers for Amazon CloudFront and Google Cloud hosting are geographically distanced.
 This allows these services to offer lower latency and travel time for regions closer to these servers.
 In regards to cloud hosting, Gumtree uses Google Cloud hosting to make it's website scalable and reliable.

 ---